Nicolás Benedetti

-Nicolás Benedetti Roa (born 25 April 1997) is a Colombian professional footballer who plays as an attacking midfielder.
+Nicolás Benedetti Roa (born 25 April 1997) is a Colombian professional footballer who plays as an attacking midfielder for Deportivo Cali.

 Club career

-Deportivo Cali
+Benedetti began his professional career with Deportivo Cali, making his debut as an 80th‑minute substitute against Boyacá Chicó on 15 July 2015.

-Nicolás Benedetti made his debut with Deportivo Cali on 15 July 2015 on the 80th minute of the game against Boyacá Chico.
+Four years later, in January 2019, he moved to Mexico to join Club América.
+After six seasons with the team, Benedetti was loaned to Mazatlán in January 2022, a deal that became permanent by December of that year.

-América
+In December 2025, he signed a short‑term contract with Spanish side Las Palmas.

-On 30 January 2019, Benedetti joined Mexican club América.
+He returned to Deportivo Cali in July 2026.

 International career

 Benedetti was named in Colombia's provisional squad for Copa América Centenario but was cut from the final squad.